Fixed-Sum Loan Agreement and Pawn Receipt regulated by the Consumer Credit Act 1974

 - Law and governance

 We are a pawnbroking firm and our main place of business is the address given at the head of this agreement.
-The Financial Conduct Authority (FCA) of 25 The North Colonnade, London, E14 5HS is the supervisory authority under the Consumer Credit Act 1974.
+The Financial Conduct Authority (FCA) of 12 Endeavour Square, Stratford, London, E20 1JN is the supervisory authority under the Consumer Credit Act 1974.

 This contract is governed by the law of England and Wales, unless you reside elsewhere in the United Kingdom in which case your local law will prevail.
 The contract is in English and we shall communicate with you in English.
 We have the right to assign our rights and responsibilities under this agreement to a third party; however, if we do so you will be notified by us or the party to which we assign the agreement.